Delirium tremens (DTs) is a severe disturbance of the brain caused by alcohol withdrawal.

 - IV doses of vitamin C and B-complex vitamins, including thiamine, and folic acid

-To prevent having DTs, do not abuse alcohol.
+To prevent having DTs, manage how you drink alcohol.
 If you do drink large amounts on a regular basis, do not suddenly decrease the amount or stop drinking on your own.
 Rather, get advice from your doctor on the safest way to lower your intake.

 National Institute on Alcohol Abuse and Alcoholism